Meta-Learning Adaptive Loss Functions: Experimental Evaluation

 \subsection{Benchmark Tasks}

-Following the established literature on loss function learning \cite{gonzalez2021optimizing, bechtle2021meta, raymond2022learning}, MNIST \cite{lecun1998gradient} is initially used as a simple domain to illustrate the capabilities of the proposed method.
-Following this, the more challenging tasks of CIFAR-10, CIFAR-100 \cite{krizhevsky2009learning}, and SVHN \cite{netzer2011reading}, are employed to assess the performance of AdaLFL to determine whether the results can generalize to larger, more challenging tasks.

-The original training-testing partitioning is used for all four datasets, with 10\% of the training instances allocated for validation.
+Following the established literature on loss function learning, the regression datasets Communities and Crime \citep{misc_communities_and_crime_183}, Diabetes \citep{efron2004least}, and California Housing \citep{pace1997sparse} are used as a simple domain to illustrate the capabilities of the proposed method.
+Following this classification datasets MNIST \citep{lecun1998gradient}, CIFAR-10, CIFAR-100 \citep{krizhevsky2009learning}, and SVHN \citep{netzer2011reading}, are employed to assess the performance of AdaLFL to determine whether the results can generalize to larger, more challenging tasks.
+The original training-testing partitioning is used for all datasets, with 10\% of the training instances allocated for validation.
 In addition, standard data augmentation techniques consisting of normalization, random horizontal flips, and cropping are applied to the training data of CIFAR-10, CIFAR-100, and SVHN during meta and base training.